CodewithShivali/Oasis-Infobyte/README.md

 Description: A Tribute page, dedicated to M.S.
 Dhoni.

-# Task-3: A Basic To-Do WebApp
+# Task-3: A Basic Task manager
 Languages: HTML, CSS, JavaScript

-Description: A basic To-Do webapp that enables a user to add daily tasks.
+Description: A basic To-Do list that enables a user to add daily tasks.